This glossary defines the core terminology used in

 The basic unit of human / host population structure.
 A model has

 nStratastrata within each host species.
 Strata represent sub-populations that may differ in location, risk, age, or other attributes.
-Transmission exposure is computed for each stratum. - habitat
+Transmission exposure is computed for each stratum. - Habitat

 -

-Mosquito Bionomics
+Adult Mosquito Bionomics

 - \(q\) — human blood feeding fraction

 - The fraction of blood meals taken on humans (as opposed to other vertebrate hosts).
-The product \(fq\) gives the human biting rate per mosquito per day.

 - \(g\) — mosquito mortality rate